 Step # 1: Start with Creating an LMS Project Plan

-This is the first and the most important step to validate your idea.
+The LMS development process first and foremost starts with an important step - idea validation.
 In this step, you need to find proof that investing a good amount of money in LMS is worth a try.

 You need to ask yourself: